Positive Reinforcement Dog Training

-Serving the South Jersey area, including Camden County, Gloucester County and Burlington County as well as Cumberland County and some sections of Atlantic County.
-I frequently train in Hammonton, Mays Landing, Deptford, Cherry Hill, Haddonfield, Voorhees, Marlton, Medford, Mt.
-Laurel, Moorestown, Palmyra, Collingswood, Sewell, and Mullica Hill, just to mention a few.
+Renee serves the South Jersey area.
+I frequently train in Cherry Hill, Haddonfield, Hammonton, Williamstown, Medford, Deptford, Woodbury, Voorhees, Marlton, Mt.
+Laurel, Moorestown, Palmyra, Collingswood, Sewell, Mullica Hill, Tabernacle – just to mention a few.

 Is Your Dog Always in the Doghouse?

 Does he jump up on people?
 Does he chew your shoes and steal your undies?
-Does he have "selective hearing" Guess what?
-Your dog is behaving just like ... a dog!
-He doesn't know he's doing anything wrong.
-It's up to you to teach him what behaviors you want him to do, rather than just letting him to do what he wants to do.
-So, how do you teach him that?
+Does he have “selective hearing” Guess what?
+Your dog is behaving just like … a dog!
+He doesn’t know he’s doing anything wrong.
+It’s up to you to teach him what behaviors you want him to do, rather than just inadvertently reinforcing him to do behaviors that are working for him everyday.
+So, how can we make those changes happen?

 Train Your Dog to Do What You Want Him to Do!

-Hi, I'm the Jersey Dog Trainer Renee Premaza, and I train dogs with positive reinforcement.
+Hi, I’m the Jersey Dog Trainer Renee Premaza, and I train dogs using force-free methods!